-From January 2021 we will be removing the option of the 2 hour refresher training.
-The full 6 hour course will need to be completed every 3 years.
+From January 2021 we'll be removing the option of the 2-hour refresher training.
+The full 6-hour course will need to be completed every 3 years.

 It's important to download and follow the standard course plans below, rather than deliver your own version of the training.

-- 1st Response full course training plan and trainers notes, PowerPoint presentation and Example training plan - outlines everything that must be covered in the full six-hour course.
+- 1st response full course training plan and trainers notes, PowerPoint presentation and example training plan - outlines everything that must be covered in the full 6-hour course.

 - Arrival at incident activity - discuss what needs to happen when a volunteer arrives on the scene of an incident.

 We encourage all trainers to check this page regularly for any updates to any of the resources and ensure you always have the most up to date version.